Diana on Broadway – a preview

-The premiere of “Diana” is one of the most anticipated events of 2020 on Broadway.
+The premiere of “Diana” on Broadway is one of the most anticipated events of 2020.
 The previews of the musical, dedicated to the life and untimely demise of the beloved British princess will begin on March 2nd in the Longacre Theatre.
 The lyrics are by Bon Jovi’s David Bryan and Joe DiPietro who wrote the book, too.

 The story of Diana, princess of Wells, lovingly know as Lady D, is worthy of a Broadway musical.
 From her young years and her meeting with Charles, their relations (including his with Camilla Parker Bowles), her relations with the Royal family, especially with the Queen – Mother.